Investors look for “traction” when deciding whether or not to back a business – but what does that actually mean?

 Explore ways in which you can evidence “traction” to quickly hook investors

-This interactive meetup will start with presented content to spark a conversation but will include time for you to ask specific questions and to share your experiences too.
+This facilitated meetup will start with presented content to spark a conversation but will include time for you to ask specific questions and to share your experiences too.
 You will also have the opportunity to hear about resources that make it quicker and easier to raise investment.

 Your business needs investment.
 You are out there networking and pitching like crazy but despite your best efforts investors remain elusive.
 It’s a familiar story.
 How do you get investors “on the hook”?
 The Allbright Academy which supports female entrepreneurs, approached Hatty Fawcett, Founder of Focused For Business and an AllBright Academy Ambassador, to ask her advice for finding, approaching and pitching to investors.
 Here Hatty shares her top tips.